talmeym/regurgitator-core-xml/README.md

 ```
 a create-response can have the same value sources as create-parameter, ``source``, ``value``, or ``file``.

-regurgitator can be configured to return as many responses as is desired, but that may be incompatible with single response usages, such as over [http](https://github.com/talmeym/regurgitator-extensions-web#regurgitator-over-http).
+regurgitator can be configured to return as many responses as is desired, but that may be incompatible with some single request / response usages, such as over [http](https://github.com/talmeym/regurgitator-extensions-web#regurgitator-over-http).